Pfizer-BioNTech COVID-19 Vaccine (Comirnaty) Description

 The second vaccine dose should be administered as close to the recommended interval as possible.
 However, if it is not feasible to adhere to the recommended interval, the second dose of Pfizer-BioNTech and Moderna COVID-19 vaccines may be scheduled for administration up to 6 weeks (42 days) after the first dose.
 There is currently limited data on the efficacy of mRNA COVID-19 vaccines administered beyond this window.
 If the second dose is administered beyond these intervals, there is no need to restart the series.

-There is no data available on the Pfizer-BioNTech COVID-19 Vaccine interchangeability with other COVID-19 vaccines to complete the vaccination series.
+There is limited data on the Pfizer-BioNTech COVID-19 Vaccine interchangeability with other COVID-19 vaccines to complete the vaccination series.

 The CDC said on January 22, 2021, in exceptional situations in which the first-dose vaccine product cannot be determined or is no longer available, any available mRNA COVID-19 vaccine may be administered at a minimum interval of 28 days between doses to complete the mRNA COVID-19 vaccination series.
 If two doses of different mRNA COVID-19 vaccine products are administered in these situations (or inadvertently), no additional doses of either product are recommended at this time.